visgl/deck.gl/docs/layers/icon-layer.md

 If on, the icon always faces camera.
 Otherwise the icon faces up (z)

-##### `cutoff` (Number, optional)
+##### `alphaCutoff` (Number, optional)

 - Default: `0.05`

 Discard pixels whose opacity is below this threshold.
-This is useful for customizing which part of the icon is pickable, e.g. whether hovering over a hole in the shape should pick the object.
+A discarded pixel would create a "hole" in the icon that is not considered part of the object.
+This is useful for customizing picking behavior, e.g. setting `alphaCutoff: 0, autoHighlight` will highlight an object whenever the cursor moves into its bounding box, instead of over the visible pixels.

 ### Data Accessors